metio/terraform-provider-k8s/docs/data-sources/kueue_x_k8s_io_cluster_queue_v1beta1_manifest.md

 Optional:

-- `weight` (String) weight gives a comparative advantage to this ClusterQueue when competing for unusedresources in the cohort against other ClusterQueues.The share of a ClusterQueue is based on the dominant resource usage above nominalquotas for each resource, divided by the weight.Admission prioritizes scheduling workloads from ClusterQueues with the lowest shareand preempting workloads from the ClusterQueues with the highest share.A zero weight implies infinite share value, meaning that this ClusterQueue will alwaysbe at disadvantage against other ClusterQueues.
+- `weight` (String) weight gives a comparative advantage to this ClusterQueue when competing for unused resources in the cohort against other ClusterQueues.
+The share of a ClusterQueue is based on the dominant resource usage above nominal quotas for each resource, divided by the weight.
+Admission prioritizes scheduling workloads from ClusterQueues with the lowest share and preempting workloads from the ClusterQueues with the highest share.
+A zero weight implies infinite share value, meaning that this ClusterQueue will always be at disadvantage against other ClusterQueues.

 <a id="nestedatt--spec--flavor_fungibility"></a>